munificent/magpie/doc/site/markdown/language/program-structure.markdown

 ### Expressions

 Unlike most imperative languages, but like most functional languages, Magpie does not have *statements*, only *expressions*.
-Flow control, blocks, and variable declarations are all expressions.
-This is valid in Magpie:
+Flow control, blocks, and variable declarations are all expressions which return values.
+This is valid in
+Magpie:

     :::magpie
     print(if result then "yes" else "no")